sqldeployhelmet/helpfulScripts/README.md

-# Helpful Scripts for the Those Seeking to Improve their Professional Standing and Appear More Attractive to Others
+# Helpful Scripts for the Those Seeking to Improve Their Professional Standing and Appear More Attractive to Others

 Just a collection of useful SQL and PowerShell scripts that have accumlated over time.